- Which version of Windows Phone do I have?

 - Apps.
-Any apps you have purchased will still be available to you.
+Any apps you purchased will still be available to you.
 However, in some cases, you might need to download some of them again (you won't be charged).
 You can find a list of the apps you've purchased in the My Phone section of windowsphone.com.
-For more information, see Deleting or reinstalling apps.
+For more information, see Delete or reinstall apps.

 If you've previously uploaded files to OneDrive (formerly SkyDrive), those items will continue to be available to you.

 When you restore your phone, you might lose any items that are new or have changed since your phone was last backed up (that is, when you last installed a phone update).
 This means you might lose text messages, ringtones, music you've downloaded, and settings you've changed since your last backup.